Translating the Harry Potter book series

 Given the high demand for the later novels in the series to be released in languages other than English, and since professional translators were not able to begin work until after the English publication date for reasons of secrecy, unofficial fan-created translations have often found their way into the public domain.
 However, given the complex problem of cultural references, riddles, plays on words, and creative names for objects in the magical world, even the best professional literary translators had their work cut out for them when undertaking the task of translating the book series.

-Let’s have a look at a few challenges the translators faced while working on Harry Potter and some examples of creative solutions that they came up with.
+Let’s have a look at a few challenges the translators faced while translating Harry Potter and some examples of creative solutions that they came up with.